 The CASE District III award programs recognize the very best in advancement across the Southeast.
 This year, the district has 58 award categories, in addition to eight CASE Platinum Categories.
-The winners will be announced at the awards celebration on February 13, 2018, at the College Football Hall of Fame in Atlanta.
+The winners will be announced at the annual conference.
 The awards celebration is included in the full conference registration.
 The next Awards Competition will open August 15, 2018.
 Submissions are due by November 15, 2018.

 CASE District III Special Recognition Awards: No charge for entry.